howtographql/howtographql/content/backend/graphql-scala/8-mutations.md

 }
 ```

 It isn't hard to imagine what this mutation does.
-The name suggests it matches our interest --it creates a user, takes two paramaters of type `String` and `AuthProviderSignupData` and returns an `User` in response.
+The name suggests it matches our interest --it creates a user, takes two parameters of type `String` and `AuthProviderSignupData` and returns an `User` in response.

 But wait... until now we've been using `type` not `input`.
 So what is this? `input` is a type that can be used as a parameter.
 You will frequently see it among `mutation`s.